The ban on a Bible-based comedy show at a council-run theatre has been overturned by Newtownabbey councillors.

-Ahead of Monday’s council meeting the minister of Trinity Reformed Presbyterian Church, which is close to the Theatre at the Mill, wrote to Newtownabbey Council praising it for the original ban.
+Ahead of last night’s meeting the minister of Trinity Reformed Presbyterian Church, which is close to the Theatre at the Mill, wrote to Newtownabbey Council praising it for the original ban.

 In the letter, Rev Warren Peel said: “The Bible’s authority is being increasingly ignored in our Province and we are reaping the bitter fruit of that carelessness.